mkocikowski/esbench/README.md

 cleaned up and merged.
 The number and size (bytes) of these segments, and the disk IO, ultimately determine the speed at which data can be retrieved.

-The basic approach to capacity planning then is to create an Elasticsearch index with 1 primary and no replica shards (a single Lucene index), load it with data, and run representative use patterns against it, adding more data until the performance drops below acceptable levels.
+The basic approach to benchmarking is to create an Elasticsearch index with 1 primary and no replica shards (a single Lucene index), load it with data, and run representative use patterns against it, adding more data until the performance drops below acceptable levels.
 That will determine the maximum viable size of a single shard given the data, use patterns, and hardware.
 Total expected data size divided by the viable single index size gives then the number of required shards.
 With a rule of thumb of no more than 2 shards per core, this allows for simple capacity planning.

 The 'run' command
 -----------------
-When the 'run' command is executed, a 'test' index is created on the target ES host, populated with provided data, and queried at specified intervals.
+When the 'run' command is executed, a 'esbench_test' index is created on the target ES host, populated with provided data, and queried at specified intervals.
 The queries which will be executed against the index are provided in the 'config.json' file.
-Observations taken while the benchmark is running are recorded in the 'stats' index on the ES host.
-Each benchmark results in one document of type 'bench' and one or more documents of type 'obs' (observation) added to the 'stats' index.
+Observations taken while the benchmark is running are recorded in the 'esbench_stats' index on the ES host.
+Each benchmark results in one document of type 'bench' and one or more documents of type 'obs' (observation) added to the 'esbench_stats' index.

 When executed with default arguments, the 'run' command will result in a quick (too small to be meaningful) benchmark run against the local ES instance,